seb3sec/VolumeMapper/README.md

 This tool has been tested on Windows 10 (64 bit) with fullscreen windowed applications.

 ## Features

+### Volume Control
+You can use your hardware volume controls to adjust the volume of the currently focused application.
+This works with the Alt- and Shift-Modifiers.
 If you hold your Ctrl key while changing volume, this tool doesn't change the applications volume and instead Windows changes the master volume level as usual. *(This was initially a bug but I decided it's quite useful.)*

+### Toggle Volume
+You can press mute to toggle between two volume levels.
+The tool basically memorizes the current level and toggles to the previous one.
+By default this key toggles between 5% and whatever your current volume is.

+To use two custom values do the following:
+1. Adjust the applications volume to its *loud level*
+2. Press **MUTE**
+3. Adjust the applications volume to its *quiet level*
+2. Press **MUTE** again
+Now pressing the mute key toggles between the two levels.

 ## Bugs
 If you find any bugs you can report them using the issues tab.
 Due to different hardware/software it might be hard to track them down.
 Including as much information as possible may be helpful.